-- Step 3: Health Care Provider has the option to bypass an additional review of the clinical information, allowing the Clinical Solution to automatically share/upload the Clinical Information to the Clinical Data Repository. - Step 3: Health Care Provider, upon review of the clinical information, chooses to make changes within the local Patient's health record prior to uploading it to the Clinical Data Repository. - Step 4: Health Care Provider, after submitting the Patient's clinical information, identifies that there is incorrect or missing information.
-The HCP will have the option to modify and upload the corrected clinical information to the Clinical Data Repository. - Step 4: Health Care Provider, after submitting the Patient's clinical information, identifies that incorrect information has been uploaded (e.g., information is for the wrong patient).
-The HCP will have the option to retract / delete the information from the Clinical Data Repository.
+- Step 3: Health Care Provider has the option to bypass an additional review of the clinical documentation, allowing the Clinical Solution to automatically share/upload the clinical documentation to the Clinical Data Repository. - Step 3: Health Care Provider, upon review of the clinical documentation, chooses to make changes within the local Patient's health record prior to uploading it to the Clinical Data Repository. - Step 4: Health Care Provider, after submitting the Patient's clinical documentation, identifies that there is incorrect or missing information.
+The HCP will have the option to modify and upload the corrected clinical documentation to the Clinical Data Repository. - Step 4: Health Care Provider, after submitting the Patient's clinical documentation, identifies that incorrect information has been uploaded (e.g., information is for the wrong patient).
+The HCP will have the option to retract / delete the documentation from the Clinical Data Repository.